What is Oil Testing?

-This is a process of testing the quality of oil so as to identify the extent of purity of the same and the contaminants(if any) which tend to reduce the useful life of the oil, leading to the erosion of the machine.
+This is a process of testing the quality of oil so as to identify the extent of purity and the contaminants(if any) that tend to reduce the useful life of the oil, leading to the erosion of the machine.
 By detecting the presence of destructive contaminants and narrowing down their probable sources, either external or internal, oil analysis can help answer questions such as :

 - Is the oil clean?